Paul Di Filippo

 Paul Di Filippo (born October 29, 1954) is an American science fiction writer.

-He is a regular reviewer for print magazines Asimov's Science Fiction, The Magazine of Fantasy and Science Fiction, Science Fiction Eye, The New York Review of Science Fiction, Interzone, and Nova Express, as well as online at Science Fiction Weekly.
+He is a regular reviewer for print magazines Asimov's Science Fiction, The Magazine of Fantasy & Science Fiction, Science Fiction Eye, The New York Review of Science Fiction, Interzone and Nova Express, as well as online at Science Fiction Weekly.
 He is a member of the Turkey City Writer's Workshop.
-Along with Michael Bishop, Di Filippo has published a series of novels under the pseudonym Philip Lawson.

 Antonio Urias writes that Di Filippo's writing has a "tradition of the bizarre and the weird".

-His novella A Year in the Linear City was nominated for a Hugo award.
+His novella A Year in the Linear City was nominated for a Hugo Award for Best Novella.